 In smaller entities, it is common to have the following control deficiencies:

 When segregation of duties is lacking, consider whether someone can use the expense cycle to steal funds.
 How?
-By making payments to fictitious vendors.
-Or intentionally paying a vendor twice—and then stealing the second check.
+By making payments to fictitious vendors, for example.
+Or intentionally paying a vendor twice--and then stealing the second check.
+(See the section titled Auditing for Accounts Payable and Expense Fraud below.)

 In smaller engagements, I usually assess control risk at high for each assertion.
 When I assess control risk at less than high, I have to test controls to support the lower risk assessment.
 Therefore, assessing risks at high is usually more efficient (than testing controls).